 Still, some industry experts have their doubts that any rising talent in tennis can ring the register.
 “I do not expect new tennis stars to have a material impact in the U.S. Tennis footwear sales have been trending flat over the last few years,” said The NPD Group Inc. sports industry analyst Matt Powell.
 “Osaka, [for example], is a terrific athlete and personality, but I doubt if she can move the merchandise needle.”

 Despite the critics, brands are diving deeper into the segment.

 For instance, Mizuno launched its U.S. tennis footwear category with full distribution in January.

-“The more visibility to a sport, the greater the opportunity for a brand to see benefits from that,” said Harper Cornell, Mizuno USA’s director of brand communications.
+“The more visibility to a sport, the greater the opportunity for a brand to see benefits from that,” said Harper Cornell, Mizuno USA’s director of brand marketing.